enram/bird-migration-flow-visualization/README.md

 [![screenshot](screenshot.png)](http://enram.github.io/bird-migration-flow-visualization/viz/)

-We created this visualization during a 5 day hackathon on June 2 to 6, 2014, hosted at the [University of Amsterdam](http://ibed.uva.nl/research/research-groups/research-groups/research-groups/content/folder/computational-geo-ecology/computational-geo-ecology.html) in collaboration with [KNMI](http://www.knmi.nl/).
+We created this visualization during a 5 day hackathon on June 2 to 6, 2014, hosted at the [University of Amsterdam](http://ibed.uva.nl/research/research-groups/research-groups/research-groups/content/folder/computational-geo-ecology/computational-geo-ecology.html) in collaboration with the [KNMI](http://www.knmi.nl/).
 It was created for the [European Network for the Radar Surveillance of Animal Movement (ENRAM)](http://enram.eu) and funded by [COST](http://cost.eu/) as a short term scientific mission ([mission report](documentation/stsm-report.md)).

 ## Data